 This all makes mid-drive electric bikes the best choice for bike touring.
 Most higher-end ebikes feature a mid-drive motor for these reasons.

 There are a couple of disadvantages to consider.
-Mid-drive ebikes put more stress on the drivetrain because power is delivered through the drivetrain.
+Mid-drive ebikes put more stress on the drivetrain because power is delivered through the chain.
 You may have to replace your chain and cassette more frequently.
 Mid-drive ebikes are also expensive.
 They start at around $2000.
 Most mid drive ebikes only offer pedal assist.
 They don’t have a throttle.

 Hub Motor E-bikes